Philippines Blog

 Kawasan Falls

-When to visit the Philippines?
+When to Visit the Philippines?

-How Long to stay in the Philippines?
+How Long to Stay in the Philippines?

 We spent 30 days touring the Philippines and you could spend much longer – there is so much to see and do!

-Travellers come to the Philippines for many different types of trips, if you want to travel and explore the country and its islands as we did we would recommend minimum 2 weeks and just choose a few of our highlights.
+Travellers come to the Philippines for many different types of trips, if you want to travel and explore the country and its islands as we did we would recommend a minimum of 2 weeks and just choose a few of our highlights.

-However if you are coming to experience its world class diving and surfing and perhaps not travelling as much you could do it in less as the main dive islands will have many different dive sights on their doorstep.
+However, if you are coming to experience its world-class diving and surfing and perhaps not travelling as much, you could do it in less as the main dive islands will have many different dive sights on their doorstep.

 Take note of how long you are allowed to stay in the Philippines depending on the country you are from.
-We are from the UK and if we wanted to stay longer than 30 days we would needed to have applied for a visa in advance.
+We are from the UK and if we wanted to stay longer than 30 days we would need to have applied for a visa in advance.
 Check with your local embassy on the visa requirements for your country first.

 Bohol Chocolate Hills

-When you ARRIVE in the PhilippinesTOP TIPS
+When You Arrive in the PhilippinesTOP TIPS

 Local Currency in the Philippines

 When you arrive in the Philippines make sure you have enough local currency in cash.
-The currency is Philippines Peso (PHP) and is accepted everywhere.
-Some of the remote islands do not have working cash machines, even Puerto Princesa Airports cash machines were not working when we arrived.
+The currency is the Philippines Peso (PHP) which is accepted everywhere.
+Some of the remote islands do not have working cash machines, and even Puerto Princesa Airport cash machines were not working when we arrived.
 The cash machines can be unreliable and many travellers were struggling to get any cash for their taxis.
 This is especially important in Palawan if this is your first port of call as many travellers want to head straight to El Nido.
 If you do not have enough cash before you arrive in El Nido for the duration of your time in Palawan, you are going to struggle to pay for your trip.
 We recommend calculating the cost of your entire trip in Palawan and ensuring you have enough cash to cover this.

 Local Sim Cards in the Philippines